A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Introduction

-In order to apply homology (and then persistent homology) to a data set, one must derive a topological object---e.g., a simplicial complex, chain complex, or topological space---from the data.
+In order to apply homology (and then persistent homology) to a data set, one must derive a structure from the data from which it is possible to compute homology, e.g., a simplicial complex, chain complex, or topological space.
+For simplicity we will refer to these structures as ``topological objects'' in this survey.
+We recognize that chain complexes are not themselves topological objects, but we use the term to mean something that we can compute homology of.
 In many cases, there is a straightforward \emph{canonical} way to perform such a transformation.
 From a point cloud or metric space, we derive a Vietoris-Rips (VR) or \v{C}ech complex; from a function, we construct a sub- or super-level set.
-Data in the form of a graph is already a 1-dimensional simplicial complex.
-One could also form a metric space from a graph called a metric graph using the shortest path metric, whose one-dimensional persistent homology (using the VR or \v{C}ech complex) was characterized in \cite{gasparovic2018complete}.
+Data that can be represented as a graph is natively a 1-dimensional simplicial complex, and you can take its clique complex to form a higher dimensional simplicial complex.
+One could also form an infinite metric space from a graph called a metric graph using the shortest path metric, whose one-dimensional persistent homology (using the VR or \v{C}ech complex) was characterized in \cite{gasparovic2018complete}.

-But some systems are too complex to be accurately represented by a point cloud, function, or graph.
+But some data are too complex to be unambiguously represented by a point cloud, function, or graph.
 Take for example academic collaborations.
 While it is true that collaboration graphs have provided tremendous value to understand the way people and research topics interact \cite{batagelj2000some,newman2001structure,newman2004best}, these graphs model multi-way collaborations as groups of pairwise collaborations, i.e., graph edges.
-However, given a collaboration graph it is not possible to identify the multi-way collaborations that gave rise to it without additional information.
+But, given a collaboration graph with edges, e.g., $(a,b),$ $(b,c),$ and $(a,c)$, it is not possible to identify whether these edges are modeling three 2-author papers or one 3-author paper without additional information.
 Another example comes from biology where proteins can interact in complex ways requiring sometimes many proteins or other enzymes to be present in order for a reaction to occur.
-Network biology studies these systems using protein-protein interaction graphs \cite{stelzl2005human}, again modeling what are truly multi-way relationships using groups of pairwise interactions.
+Network biology studies these systems using protein-protein interaction graphs \cite{stelzl2005human}, again modeling what are truly multi-way relationships with groups of pairwise interactions.